nickyildirim/blog/README.md

-# Blog
+## nyildirim.com

-This is where nyildirim.com rests
+This is where I keep my personal blog.
+I use combination of Jekyll and AWS Amplify.